-This guide is intended to help make the process of ordering a WW2 Service Record for a soldier who served in the British Army during the Second World War as simple as possible.
-I have written this guide as I often get emails from clients asking for help in ordering a service record, usually their father’s.
+This guide is intended to help make the process of ordering a service record for a soldier who served in the British Army during the Second World War as simple as possible.
 This article is divided into four sections:

 - Where are Second World War service records held?

-- A guide to ordering a service record if you are the next of kin or can receive their permission
+- A guide to ordering a service record from the Ministry of Defence

 Where are British Army WW2 Service Records Held?

-All Second World War service records for service personnel who served in the British Army are held by the Ministry of Defence (MOD) or the National Archives.
+All Second World War service records for soldiers who served in the British Army are either held by the Ministry of Defence (MOD) or the National Archives.
 The only exception is the service records of those who served in the Scots Guards.
 These can be accessed either through their regimental archive or online via Findmypast if a soldier enlisted up until 1938.
 The MOD and National Archives not only hold the service records of Second World War soldiers but of:

-- All British Army officers who served past April 1922.
+- All officers who served past April 1922

-- All British Army soldiers who served past January 1921.
+- All those who served in the ranks past January 1921

-These service records are held by the Army Personnel Centre – Historical Disclosures Section at Glasgow and you can learn how to order them below.
-I have also created guides on my other website Researching WW1 if you are looking for a soldier’s service record who served in the First World War.
-Click on the blue links below to find out more:
+Service records can be ordered from the MOD and National Archives using the steps below.
+I have also created guides on my other website Researching WW1 if you’re looking for a soldier’s service record from the First World War.
+Click on the links below to find out more:

 What Information do British Army WW2 Service Records Contain?

-A service record will contain a wealth of information relating to a soldier’s service during the Second World War.
+A service record will provide a wealth of information relating to a soldier’s service during the Second World War.
 They are vital records which will enable you to research a soldier in greater depth and will contain information which cannot be found elsewhere.
 The exact contents of a service record will vary from soldier to soldier depending on when they joined and the nature of their service.
 The service records for officers have the greatest variation in surviving documents and have often been heavily weeded.
 However, officers are a lot easier to track through war diaries than soldiers who served in the ranks.
 You will receive either a scan or photocopy of a service record, which will usually be between six and eighteen pages in length.
 A service record will usually contain the following information:

-- Biographical information: when they were born, next of kin, address etc.
+- Biographical information: when and where they were born, next of kin, address, etc.

 - The units they served with and the dates they were with them

-- Where they served, Britain, the Middle East etc.
+- Where they served, Britain, the Middle East, India etc.

-- The MOD will not release any documents containing medical or disciplinary information.
-However, I have seen some minor medical documents in files and dental records often turn up
+- The MOD and National Archives will not release any documents containing medical or disciplinary information.
+However, I have seen some minor medical documents in files and dental records often appear

 - If you’re very lucky, the file will contain a photograph of the soldier